Data protection policyPublished: 09 March 2023

 1. Purpose and scope

-1.1 This policy sets out the commitment of the Keeper of the Registers of Scotland (RoS) to exercise best practice when processing personal data, to comply with data protection law (including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA)), and to uphold the rights of individuals to privacy.
+1.1 This policy sets out the commitment of the Keeper of the Registers of Scotland (RoS) to exercise best practice when processing personal data, to comply with data protection law (including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA)), and to uphold the rights of individuals to privacy.

-1.2 This policy applies to all processing of personal data by RoS in the course of its functions and activities.
+1.2 This policy applies to all processing of personal data by RoS.

 1.3 Definition of key terms is included at Annex A.